-The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.
-The Colleges fulfill this mission by:
+The Tennessee College of Applied Technology Nashville serves as the premier supplier of workforce development throughout the Northern Middle Tennessee area.
+The College fulfills its mission by:

-- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement. - Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers. - Ensuring that programs and services are economical and accessible to all residents of Tennessee. - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.
+- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement; - Contributing to the economic and community development of the communities served by training and retraining employed workers; - Ensuring that programs and services are economical and accessible to all residents of the Northern Middle Tennessee area; and - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.